 Cured for up to 48 months, salted and sliced silk-thin straight from the bone, Spain’s sensational hams are like nothing you’ve ever eaten from a pig before.
 Jamón Serrano is gold-grade cured country ham from white pigs, whilst platinum-grade jamón Iberico comes from the much lauded Cerdo Ibérico black pigs, natives of Southwestern Spain and fattened up with herbs and cereals.

-Order a slither of jamón, a chunk of Spanish Manchego cheese and glass of red from the Priorat wine region (more on wine later) and you should find yourself halfway to heaven.
+Order a sliver of jamón, a chunk of Spanish Manchego cheese and glass of red from the Priorat wine region (more on wine later) and you should find yourself halfway to heaven.

 Where to eat the best jamón in Barcelona: In short, everywhere and anywhere, but for a real foodie experience head to El Jabalí de Ronda (Ronda de Sant Pau, 15) – “The Wild Boar of Ronda” – a rustic deli-come-charcutería-tapas bar that’s been slicing cerdos to perfection since 1958.